Robustness of Neurosymbolic Reasoners on First-Order Logic Problems: Discussion

 \Cref{fig:cf-vs-def-conf-mats} shows that while LINC maintains a nearly identical confusion matrix profile across both settings, the Naïve method shows a noticeable shift in the distribution of labels.
 Particularly, around 20\% of samples flip from the True class to the False class, leading to a substantial reduction in accuracy.
 This behavior reflects the Naïve model’s tendency to rely on surface-level token associations, which collapse when predicates or constants are perturbed.
 In contrast, LINC’s symbolic pipeline ensures that perturbations are more likely to lead to either consistent or \textit{Uncertain} predictions.

 \Cref{fig:full-data-conf-mats} compares the confusion matrices for Naive, CoT, NSCoT and LINC based on the Qwen7B instruction fine-tuned model and on the larger FOLIO validation data.
 We can observe that both the CoT and Naïve models show a higher False Negative (FN) rate for \textit{Uncertain} class instances i.e. {Naïve and CoT} methods both tend to under-predict \textit{Uncertain}.
 This suggests that neural methods {overfit to surface regularities}, confidently outputting categorical answers even when evidence is ambiguous.
-In contrast, the neurosymbolic methods ({LINC and NSCoT}) produce more {Uncertain} predictions.
-However, this comes with a trade-off: some of these are false positives because the LLM produces predicates with overlapping meaning (e.g., Dog and CuteDog), and Prover9 as a symbolic solver cannot detect this, thus predicting Uncertain for otherwise resolvable cases.
-Therefore, {Uncertain} sometimes reflects this kind of failures rather than truly uncertain cases.